2149717/dns-cache-poisoning/README.md

 #### testing

-All set now try accessng the website from victim's Machine. it'll be redirected to the ip address specified in the etter.dns file
+All set now try accessing the website from victim's Machine. it'll be redirected to the ip address specified in the etter.dns file

 we can use the chk_poison to validate the poisoning